BakingQueen74

 Notes

-Larger broad beans
+Larger broad beans – how to prepare

 If you use young broad beans which have not become tough you can then use them as they are.
 If they are older and a bit bigger you will also need to remove them from the outer pod after blanching them.
 You’ll see after cooking that the outer shell will have become loose, then you just cut a slit in that shell and squeeze out the small green bean within.

-Did you try and love this recipe?Then please leave a star rating and comment below to let me know how you got on!
+Have you made this recipe?Please leave a star rating and comment below to let me know how you got on!

 More Vegetarian